dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 * The signature for the YANG element provenance is being established for, to be produced and verified according to the procedure described below for each one of the enclosing methods for the provenance string described below.

+### Use of Countersignatures

+The primary provenance signature is a COSE_Sign1 message generated over the canonicalized input defined above.
+Additional entities MAY subsequently apply countersignatures to this COSE_Sign1 message.
+These countersignatures are integrated within the existing COSE signature object and do not modify the pimary signature input or its value.

+COSE supports the inclusion of countersignatures as defined in {{RFC9338}}.
+Countersignatures allow additional entities to provide cryptographic proof over an existing COSE signature without modifying the primary signature value.
+The inclusion of counter signatures does not alter the original COSE_Sign1 structure, nor the canonicalized input used to produce the original signature.
+Instead, they extend the COSE object by binding additional signers to the existing signed content.

+If the canonicalized input used for generating the primary signature is altered, the original signature will fail to validate.
+Since countersignatures are computed over the original COSE signature object, they remain bound to that original content.
+As a result, any modification to the underlying data or to the canonicalization process leads to a validation inconsistency across the chain of signatures.
+This allows verifiers to detect that the data has been altered and to identify the point in the sequence of signatures at which the inconsistency is introduced.

+In particular, adding counter signatures doesnot change the underlying canonicalized YANG content to which the original COSE_Sign1 signature applies.
+Countersignatures are composed with the existing COSE signature object, while preserving the primary signature and its association with the same signed content.
+As a result, the original signature remains unchanged, and every countersignature is added on top of it, binding additional signers to the same signed content.
+From an encoding perspective, the resulting COSE object, including any countersignatures, is carried within the same provenance leaf, without modifying the YANG data model or the enclosing methods defined in this document.
+Countersignatures MUST be encoded according to the mechanisms defined in {{RFC9338}}, including the relevant countersignature structures.

+Provenance signature strings including countersignatures SHALL use full countersignatures according to the definitions in {{RFC9338}}, with context "CounterSignature", and following the same structure as described above for the primary signature in what related to its protected, unprotected and signature fields.
+Counter signatures SHALL be included in the unprotected header of the COSE_Sign1 object.

+When multiple counter signatures are present, they SHALL be encoded as an array of COSE_Countersignature structures and carried within the COSE object using the appropriate header parameter defined in {{RFC9338}}.

 ## Signature and Verification Procedures

 To keep a concise signature and avoid the need for wrapping YANG constructs in COSE envelopes, the whole signature MUST be built and verified by means of externally supplied data, as defined in {{RFC9052, Section 4.3}}, with a \[nil\] payload.